sushanthikavijayan/PlayGround/Hiring/README.md

 # We Are Hiring
 Finahub is hiring engineers and we look at the work first and resumes later.
-We don't care about the degrees you have or the collage you come from.
+We don't care about the degrees you have or the college you come from.
 We care about the quality of work you can do.

 ## Instructions
 Fork this repository and add your code in a subfolder under the "Hiring" folder.